 Porcupines, like other predator targets, would prefer disengagement to fighting, and employ both audible and visual cues to warn would be attackers.
 These include teeth clattering, turning its back to display the quilled tail, which may be lashed at the attacker, arching the back to make the quills stand up, and shivering to cause the quills to rattle and wave menacingly.
 As with actual contact with the attacker, the latter activity may cause some quills to shake loose and fall, which may be behind the popular folklore that porcupines can shoot their quills.
 They can’t.
-Like possums, porcupines can emit a really offensive odor, in their case, from glands above the tail.
+Like possums, porcupines can emit a really offensive odor when frightened or agitated, in their case, from skin glands called rosette on the lower back.
 A relaxed porcupine can be gently stroked, starting at the head, but don’t try this at home.

 If your dog gets quilled, and you can’t pony up the likely expensive vet bill, and you have one seriously patient and trusting dog, you can sever the quills midway, to let the air escape, and gently twist and pull the embedded remains of the quill.